atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 “Sir,

-“I beseech you to satisfy me whether you are acquainted with the princess Florina, daughter to the king of Numidia, and whether you know prince Medor, son to the king of Biafara.”
+I beseech you to satisfy me whether you are acquainted with the princess Florina, daughter to the king of Numidia, and whether you know prince Medor, son to the king of Biafara.”
 [150]

 He was greatly surprized at this question, and told the prince, that he once had the happiness to be acquainted with the person he named, and was the unfortunate Medor he enquired after;—unfortunate he called himself in being so long absent from from Florina, the memory of whose-divine beauty, had, for many months, been the subject of his devotions.—He therefore begged him to ease his tormented mind, by giving him all the information he could respecting his long lost princess.

-Thalmeno replied, “Virtuous prince, as you have received us with such uncommon civility, I will no longer conceal from you those who are your debtors:—know, then, my name is Thalmeno, son and heir to the king of Cicilia; and this prince my cousin, son to the king of Egypt.—
+Thalmeno replied, “Virtuous prince, as you have received us with such uncommon civility, I will no longer conceal from you those who are your debtors:—know, then, my name is Thalmeno, son and heir to the king of Cicilia; and this prince my cousin, son to the king of Egypt.
 [151]

-Some two years since, we resolved to travel, and privately departed from my father’s court.—Directing our course to Africa, and journeying three days alone, destitute of a guide, and unskilful of the country, by chance we strayed into an unknown desart;-—but fortune, willing to intermix our bitter sorrows with some pleasures, conducted us to a lonely castle:—on our entrance we found the princess Florina, the desolate inhabitant thereof, who, having forsaken her father’s court, vowed there to remain, until the joyful return of your princely self.
+Some two years since, we resolved to travel, and privately departed from my father’s court.—Directing our course to Africa, and journeying three days alone, destitute of a guide, and unskilful of the country, by chance we strayed into an unknown desart;—but fortune, willing to intermix our bitter sorrows with some pleasures, conducted us to a lonely castle:—on our entrance we found the princess Florina, the desolate inhabitant thereof, who, having forsaken her father’s court, vowed there to remain, until the joyful return of your princely self.
 She relieved our wants, and made us welcome to what her habitation afforded, (without whose timely succour, we must inevitably have perished) and furnished us with means to pursue our travels.—This, sir, is all the information I can give you;—however, if you will honour us with your company, as we are
 [152]
 are bound for Cicilia, immediately upon our arrival, we will, with chearfulness, conduct you to the place of her solitary retirement.”